Chevrolet Corvette: Eighth generation (C8; 2020–present)

 The LT2 saw fuel management system upgrades for the 2022 model year which featured a new fuel pump and injectors.
 The base price was also increased by $1200.
 A new IMSA GTLM Championship Edition package, limited to 1000 units, was introduced for 2022.

 The Corvette C8 Z06 debuted in the 2023 model year.
 It features the LT6, a 670 hp, 5.5 liter, DOHC flat-plane crank V8 - the most powerful naturally aspirated production V8.
-The Z06 is redlined at 8600 RPM and features the same dual-clutch transmission as the Stingray, with gearing changes specific to the performance of this model.
+The Z06 is redlined at 8600 rpm and features the same dual-clutch transmission as the Stingray, with gearing changes specific to the performance of this model.

 The Corvette C8 E-Ray was unveiled on January 17, 2023, as a 2024 model year vehicle.
 It is the first production Corvette to include front wheel drive electric motor components.
 The Hybrid powertrain features a combined 655 hp generated from a 6.2L LT2 V8, coupled with an e-motor powering the front wheels.
 It listed at over $122,000 before options.

 The Corvette C8 ZR1 was unveiled on June 25, 2024, as a 2025 model year vehicle.
-It was referred to by Chevrolet as the "King of the Hill" and featured 1064 horsepower and 828 lb-ft torque from a 5.5L twin turbo flat-plane crank V8.
-The car does 0-60 in 2.3 seconds and the quarter mile in 9.6 seconds at 150 mph.
+It was referred to by Chevrolet as the "King of the Hill" and featured 1064 hp and 828 lbft of torque from a 5.5L twin turbo flat-plane crank V8.
+The car can accelerate from 0-60 mph in 2.3 seconds and complete the quarter mile in 9.6 seconds at 150 mph.
 Both were best ever figures for Corvette.
 The starting price for the C8 ZR1 was announced at $174,996 before options.

-The Corvette ZR1X, introduced for the 2026 model year, is a hybrid variant of the C8 Corvette lineup, combining the twin-turbocharged 5.5L LT7 V8 engine from the ZR1 with the electric motor and all-wheel-drive (eAWD) system from the E-Ray.
-It is reported to produce 1,250 horsepower, making it the most powerful Corvette ever produced.
-The ZR1X is expected to achieve a 0–60 mph time of under 2 seconds and a quarter-mile time of under 9 seconds, positioning it as a hypercar competitor.
-The model features advanced aerodynamics, including a carbon-fiber splitter, dive planes, and a high-downforce rear wing.
+The Corvette ZR1X, introduced for the 2026 model year, is a hybrid variant of the C8 Corvette, combining the twin-turbocharged 5.5L LT7 V8 engine from the ZR1 with an upgraded version of the electric motor and all-wheel-drive system from the E-Ray.
+It is reported to produce a combined 1250 hp, making it the most powerful Corvette ever produced.
+Chevrolet says the ZR1X can achieve a 0–60 mph (97 km/h) time of under 2 seconds and a quarter-mile time of under 9 seconds.
+The ZR1X set a Nürburgring lap time of 6:49.275, beating the Ford Mustang GTD to set a new lap record for an American production car.

-The starting price for the C8 ZR1X was announced at $190,000.
+The 2027 model year has a new top speed of 200 mph making this the fastest Corvette model to reach the double-century mark.